One Fine Autumn Day in Kyoto

 My first stop is always the Enkou-ji Temple, which is in the northern part of the city but a little outside the temple-dense area of Higashiyama.
 The main hall opens up to a beautiful garden—Jyu-Gyu no Niwa—allowing one to feel not only like an observer but also part of one of the most spectacular foliage scenes in Kyoto.

 There is also a very short bamboo tree section that leads to a shrine overlooking the temple grounds.
-This is also where the teeth of Tokugawa Ieyasu are interred (upon his wishes)-not a minor that greatly elevates the profile of this beautiful temple.
+This is also where the teeth of Tokugawa Ieyasu are interred (upon his wishes)-not a minor feat that greatly elevates the profile of this beautiful temple.
 Tokugawa Ieyasu is the founder of the Tokugawa shogunate, which ruled Japan for more than two centuries during the Edo Period.
 I usually spend more than an hour by this shrine as I find the lighting washing over the tori gate leading to the shrine mesmerizing.

 During the fall colors season, entrance to the temple is subject to advance reservation and a higher fee (1000 Yen during the foliage season - 600 Yen during the regular season).
 But do not let this discourage you; I never had difficulty booking a ticket.
 When the season approaches, you can book your ticket on Enkouji Temple`s official website.
 Due to my advanced case of fall colors-specific FOMO, I always book the first slot, which starts at 8 a.m.